 Going Green in Food Service

-In 2012, the Zoo's Food and Beverage Department took steps toward a greener future by using eco-friendly products including Earth & Sky Rainforest Alliance Coffee and compostable paper products.
+In 2013, the Zoo's Food and Beverage Department continued to move toward a greener future by using eco-friendly products including Earth & Sky Rainforest Alliance Coffee and compostable paper products.
+In 2014 the Zoo is working with Saint Louis Composting in diverting hundreds of pounds of food waste from the landfill by composting the waste.

 Re-usable sipper cups

-Here are only some of the Zoo's efforts to conserve in 2012:
+Here are only some of the Zoo's efforts to conserve:

 The Zoo recently changed many of its gasoline-powered vehicles to electric vehicles to avoid using higher-cost fossil fuels, reduce harmful substances released into the atmosphere and save money.